google/codeworld/web/help/codeworld.md

   picture.
 * `light` is a function.
 It needs a color, and makes another color that's about the same, but lighter.
-* `pictureOf` is a function.
-It needs a picture, and makes a program.
+* `drawingOf` is a function.
+It needs a picture, and makes a program to draw that picture.
 * `scaled` is a function.
 It needs a picture and two scaling factors, and makes a modified picture.